open-atmos/PySDM/paper/paper.md

 from PySDM.dynamics.collisions.breakup_efficiencies import ConstEb from PySDM.dynamics.collisions.breakup_fragmentations import ExponFrag
 ```
-The rate of superdroplet collisions are specified by a collision kernel as in v1, and the
+The rate of superdroplet collisions are specified by a collision kernel, and the
   breakup process requires two additional `dynamics` specifications: `coalescence_efficiencies`
   (probability of coalescence occuring), `breakup_efficiencies` (probability of breakup occuring
   if not coalescence), and `breakup_fragmentations` (the number
   of fragments formed in the case of a breakup event).
-Specifying a breakup-only event requires only a collision kernel, fragmentation function,
-  and optional breakup efficiency.

 ```python
 from PySDM import Builder